rpy2/rpy2/doc/source/graphics.rst

 The R package *ggplot2* is expected to be installed in the *R* used from *rpy2*.

+The package is using the *grid* lower-level plotting infrastructure, modelled in :mod:`rpy2.robjects.lib.grid`.
+Whenever separate plots on the same device, or arbitrary graphical elements overlaid, are wished it may require interacting with that infrastructure.

 Here again, having data in a :class:`DataFrame` is expected (see :ref:`robjects-dataframes` for more information on such objects).